Translation between English and German

 1. Large vocabulary: English has one of the largest vocabularies of any language.
 It is estimated that there are more than 170,000 words included in current English dictionaries.

-Fun Facts about the English Language
+Fun facts about the English language

 Back to the table of contents